awage/Basins.jl/README.md

 The arguments of `compute_saddle` are:
 * `integ` : the matrix containing the information of the basin.
 * `bsn_nfo` : structure that holds the information of the basin as well as the map function.
-This structure is set when the basin is first computed with `basin_stroboscopic_map` or `basin_poincare_map`.
+This structure is set when the basin is first computed with `basin_map` or `basin_poincare_map`.
 * `bas_A` : vector with the indices of the attractors that will represent the generalized basin A
 * `bas_B` : vector with the indices of the attractors that will represent the generalized basin B. Notice that `bas_A ∪ bas_B = [1:N]` and `bas_A ∩ bas_B = ∅`